nybce/public-wp/README.md

 - `staging` branch deploys to `staging` environment
 - `develop` branch should be deployed to `develop` environment

+## Transferring Media/Databases
+### File locations
+#### Databases
+Database dumps should be placed in the db_dumps directory in the project root.
+They should not be compressed.
+Other than seed.sql These files are not under version control.

+####Media
+Media should be unzipped in the media directory in the project root.

+###Pushing
+To push from your local environment to a server environment from the project root run the following command:
+`bash scripts/pushSite.sh DATABASE_FILE_NAME.sql SourceEnvironment TargetEnvironmnet` for example:
+`bash scripts/pushSite.sh local-20211230.sql local dev`.

+This will take the referenced database.
+Replace all references to local urls with dev urls as well as media locations, drop the current remote database and copy in what's been specified here.
+Following that media files will be synced from the media directory to the azure storage container.

+###Pulling
+To pull from a remote environment to your local machine run the command `bash scripts/pullSite.sh EnvironmentName`.
+For example:
+`bash scripts/pullSite.sh dev`.

+This will result in a file nybc-wp-ENVIRONMENT_NAME-to-local-DATE-replaced.sql being placed in your db_dumps directory.
+If you're using docker for local development run the command `bash scripts/loadDb.sh DATABASE_FILE_NAME` to load the database.

+This will also result in a file containing all media -- nybc-wp-ENVIRONMENT_NAME-media-DATE.tar being placed in the project_root/media directory.
+If your using docker for local development decompress this file and bring your containers down and back up to ensure it loads poperly

 ## Dockerhub
 GitHub Actions will build the WordPress container and push the image to Docker Hub with an environment tag.

 ## Watchtower
 Watchtower will be running on all servers.
 It will look for updates to Docker images with a specified environment tag and pull them down/deploy whenever a new release is pushed.
+'
 # MISC
 ## wp cli
 ### Search and replace